 Universität für künstlerische und industrielle Gestaltung Linz (University of Art and Design Linz)

 In 1998, the private Kunstschule der Stadt Linz (founded in 1947) was transformed into a university after having been raised to the level of Hochschule in 1973.
 Its foundation and mission were inspired by the wish to provide a clear counterpoint to the cultural policy of the NS regime and to uphold basic values such as the freedom of the arts and research and a commitment to contemporary art.
 Three pillars – intermediality, space strategies and artistic-scientific research – are designed to strengthen the profile of the university.
-Today, the university is structured into two centres and four institutes: DOM Centre (Design-Organisation-Media), Centre for Materials and Environmental Technology, and institutes for fine arts and cultural studies, art and design, media studies and space and design.
+Today, the university is covers a number of centres and four institutes: Institutes for fine arts and cultural studies, for art and education, space and design, media studies.
 Apart from Bachelor/Master/Diploma courses, the university offers teacher training degree courses and installed a PhD course for philosophy and natural sciences.
 As of 2000, Rector Reinhard Kannonier has been at the head of the university and its approx. 1,000 students.